Little Secret (film)

-Little Secret (Pequeno Segredo) is a Brazilian drama film directed by David Schurmann.
+Little Secret (Pequeno Segredo) is a 2016 Brazilian-New Zealand drama film directed by David Schurmann.
 The film was inspired by a true story involving Schurmann's adopted sister.
 It was released in Brazil in November 2016.
-It was selected as the Brazilian entry for the Best Foreign Language Film at the 89th Academy Awards but it was not nominated.
+It was selected as the Brazilian entry for the Best Foreign Language Film at the 89th Academy Awards, but it was not nominated.